ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 2. GHC offers an ``-fno-code`` flag that instructs the compiler to parse and typecheck Haskell modules, but not to generate code.
 The intent is to offer quick feedback to the user.
-Any module imports of a module using ``TemplateHaskell`` must be compiled to object code, Because of .1 above.
+Any module imports of a module using ``TemplateHaskell`` must be compiled to object code.
-   This despite the fact that we will not generate object code for the module itself.
+   This is despite the fact that we will not generate object code for the module itself.
 By distinguishing imported modules whose code is executed only at runtime, we can reduce this unfortunate work significantly, and entirely in many cases.